Kaligoz/UnicornV2/README.md

 # Backend Setup

-Open a terminal and navigate to the backend directory.
+Open a terminal and navigate to the backend directory:

 ```bash
 cd backend